marlovious/panebot-node/README.md

 panebot-tui
 ```

-Press `C` to select the node from the list.
-The TUI receives the snapshot and shows all panes.
+Press `C` to select the node from the list. `panebot-tui` receives the snapshot and shows all panes.

 For the browser extension, the node's certificate needs to be trusted in the browser before it can connect.
 Either navigate to `https://nodeip:9090` directly and accept the certificate, or click the trust prompt from within the extension's connection UI.
 One-time setup per browser.